Rsg-Gupta/Rsg-Gupta/README.md

 # 💫 About Me:

-Pursuing Master of Computer Application @ Vellore Institute of Technology - Vellore<br>🤖💻 Actively learning the exciting field of Machine Learning📈🧠🤔<br>📌Crafted dynamic and responsive web applications and .NET solutions, leveraging cutting-edge technologies and programming languages to deliver exceptional user experiences and drive business success.<br>📣 To leverage my passion for technology and problem-solving skills in a challenging and dynamic role that will allow me to push the boundaries of innovation and contribute to building a better future through technology.
-I am committed to continuous learning and professional growth and excited to collaborate with a team of like-minded individuals to create impactful solutions that make a difference in the world.
+Google Workspace
+I am Ritesh Gupta, a computer science student at Vellore Institute of Technology.
+I am currently pursuing my Masters of Computer Application degree.
+I am passionate about software development and I am eager to learn and grow in this field.

+I have experience with a variety of programming languages and technologies, including Java, C/C++, Python, HTML, CSS, PHP, and MySQL.
+I have also developed two personal projects: Book-Share and Med-Reminder.

+I am a hard worker and I am always willing to go the extra mile.
+I am also a team player and I am eager to collaborate with others on exciting projects.

+I am looking for an internship or entry-level position where I can apply my skills and knowledge to make a real impact.
+I am also interested in contributing to open source projects.

+I am excited to see what the future holds and I am confident that I can make a positive contribution to the tech industry.
+I

 ## 🌐 Socials: